MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 Some customers use standard storage for their application servers.
 Because standard managed disks are not supported, as stated in SAP note 1928533, we recommend using Premium [Azure Managed Disks](/azure/storage/storage-managed-disks-overview) or [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) in all cases.
 Note that a recent update to [SAP note 2015553](https://launchpad.support.sap.com/#/notes/2015553) excludes the use of Standard HDD Storage and Standard SSD Storage for a few specific use cases.

 Because application servers do not host any business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost.
 To understand the VM availability SLA associates with the storage types selection, please see [SLA for Virtual Machines](/support/legal/sla/virtual-machines/v1_9/).
 For High-Availability scenarios [Azure Shared Disks](/azure/virtual-machines/disks-shared) features are available on Premium SSD and Ultra SSD [Azure Managed Disks](/azure/storage/storage-managed-disks-overview).

 Azure Shared Disks can be used with Windows Server, SUSE Enterprise Linux 15 SP 1 and above, or SUSE Enterprise Linux For SAP.
+It's worth noting that Azure Shared Disk used in Linux clusters is simply to serve the purpose of a Stonith Block Device (SBD).
+It offers a quorum vote in a cluster network partitioning situation.
+This shared disk doesn't have a filesystem on it and doesn't support simultaneous writes from multiple cluster member VMs.

-Azure NetApp Files has file sharing functionality built in.
+Azure NetApp Files have file sharing functionalities built in.

 For NFS Share scenarios, [Azure NetApp Files](/azure/virtual-machines/workloads/sap/hana-vm-operations-netapp) provides 99.99% availability (four nines) for NFS shares that can be used for /hana/shared, /hana/data, and /hana/log volumes.
 Using Azure NetApp Files-based NFS shares for the /hana/data and /hana/log volumes requires the usage of the NFS v4.1 protocol.
 For the /hana/shared volume the NFS v3 protocol is supported.